Resources - Teachers

 Stomp Rocket Launchers

-These work with the EiE unit Rockets and Rovers, but they can also be used separately as a fun activity especially for students in grades 2-3 making and launching simple paper rockets. # Available is 4.
+These work with the EiE unit Rockets and Rovers, but they can also be used separately as a fun activity especially for students in grades 2-3 making and launching simple paper rockets.
+We have 4 stomp launchers.

 Straw Rocket Launchers

 These are manufactured by Pitsco. # Available is 2.

 The Teacher Guide provides detailed directions for care and use, lesson plans, and ideas for extension lessons.

 This kit includes the essentials for working with the straw rocket launchers: straws, modeling clay for the noses, and index cards for the fins.
 These materials are available from Pitsco.com for 26.50.